pinting/oraculum/README.md

 ### 2. Constants: a graph over the gaps in a string

-Take the constant `users`.
-Put a node at every position in it - before the `u`, between each pair of letters, after the `s`.
-Six nodes for five characters, because `users` is ASCII: positions are byte offsets, so a multi-byte character spans several nodes rather than one.
+Take the constant `tiger`.
+Put a node at every position in it - before the `t`, between each pair of letters, after the `r`.
+Six nodes for five characters, because `tiger` is ASCII: positions are byte offsets, so a multi-byte character spans several nodes rather than one.
 Then draw an edge from $i$ to $j$ whenever some vocabulary token spells exactly the characters between them.

-A **path from 0 to 5 is one way of spelling `users`** and every way appears as a path.
-So this graph *is* $c^{-1}(\{\texttt{users}\})$, drawn out.
+A **path from 0 to 5 is one way of spelling `tiger`** and every way appears as a path.
+So this graph *is* $c^{-1}(\{\texttt{tiger}\})$, drawn out.
 It is acyclic because every edge moves right and it has one accepting node, the last one.

 The encoding follows from the picture.
 Group the edges by their source node and two facts let most of the data disappear:

 - the label already determines the target, since $j = i + |v|$ with $|v|$ the token's length in bytes, so no target needs storing;
 - node $i$ is accepting exactly when $i$ is the last node, so the position *is* the accepting flag and none needs storing either.

-The second one turns on reaching the end of the constant, which is a stronger condition than having no outgoing edges: a byte offset in the middle of a multi-byte character has none either, and it must not accept.
+The second one turns on reaching the end of the constant, which is a stronger condition than having no outgoing edges: a byte offset in the middle of a multi-byte character has none either and it must not accept.

 What is left is the out-edge labels, grouped by source - two arrays.
-Finding the edges in the first place is one **Aho-Corasick** pass: a single automaton holding all 255,386 tokens as patterns, built once per vocabulary, which reports every token occurring anywhere in `users` in one sweep.
+Finding the edges in the first place is one **Aho-Corasick** pass: a single automaton holding all 255,386 tokens as patterns, built once per vocabulary, which reports every token occurring anywhere in `tiger` in one sweep.
+A standalone Go implementation example of this can be found in [`experiments/1-aot-ahocorasick/ahocorasick.go`](experiments/1-aot-ahocorasick/ahocorasick.go).

 ```
 NOTE: What a lattice answers